jelte/adaptive-npc/README.md

 # Developers note

-This is a little pet project of mine to learn C# and Unity.
+This is a little pet project of mine to improve my C# and Unity3d understanding.
 So any tips for improvements are welcome!